Hector: Etymology

-Moses I. Finley proposed that the Homeric hero was partly based on an earlier Theban hero of the same name.
+Georg Ferdinand Dümmler, followed by Moses I. Finley, proposed that the Homeric hero was partly based on an earlier Theban hero of the same name.
+Hector had a historic cult in Thebes and the soldiers he kills came from Boeotia, likely meaning that the Troy saga might have originated as a myth of intra-Greek fighting (like in the lost Thebaid) before it along with Hector were transferred to the Anatolian coast and received a new ethnicity.

 Description

 Hector is described by the sixth-century Christian chronicler John Malalas in his account of the Chronography as "dark-skinned, tall, very stoutly built, strong, good nose, wooly-haired, good beard, squinting, speech defect, noble, fearsome warrior, deep-voiced".
 Meanwhile, in the account attributed to the legendary Trojan priest and author Dares Phrygius, he is described as "... [speaking] with a slight lisp.
 His complexion was fair, his hair curly.
 His eyes would blink attractively.
 His movements were swift.
 His face, with its beard, was noble.
 He was handsome, fierce, and high-spirited, merciful to the citizens, and deserving of love".
 Greek author and poet Homer portrayed Hector as "peace-loving, thoughtful, as well as bold, a good son, husband and father, and without darker motives."
+Homer described his hair as "κυάνεος" (kuaneos), which meant blue-black or dark.